 The Santa Fe Watershed Association’s education program provides opportunities for locals to experience the Santa Fe River and its watershed through both school and public programs.
 Programs are designed to highlight a variety of ecosystems and explore ways that humans impact water and water impacts humans.

-All programs are coordinated by the Santa Fe Watershed Association’s Education Director, who has over a decade of experience in wildlife science and environmental education, and has taught over 16,000 of New Mexico’s children in outdoor classrooms.
+All programs are coordinated by the Santa Fe Watershed Association’s Co-Education Directors, who together have over 35 years of experience in wildlife science and environmental education, and have taught thousands of New Mexico’s children and adults in outdoor classrooms.

 My Water, My Watershed is an experiential, inquiry-based program for fourth and fifth grade Santa Fe Public School students to study and explore their watershed, learning about the complex relationships between living things and their environment.
 This program has been aligned with New Mexico science standards and benchmarks to compliment classroom education.

 Working with Santa Fe middle and high school students, student monitoring occurs at a study site between Nichols and McClure Reservoirs in the Upper Watershed.
 Each class is provided with a pre-visit to the classroom to map out the Santa Fe River Watershed and introduce field collection techniques.
 During a field trip to the Upper Watershed, students collect data including water quality variables, benthic macroinvertebrates, and canopy cover.
 Data is summarized, interpreted, and made available to local decision makers.